“…an ‘urge to connect’”

 Refreshingly down-to-earth, the featured Canadian artist in the most recent Venice Biennale closed the door herself when noise filtered in from the hallway, paused when latecomers arrived so they wouldn’t feel awkward, and—revealing what Murray Write called her “goofy repartee” in Canadian Art magazine (1)—asked at one point, “How ‘bout that cave art?”

-Boyle’s presentation was structured around her multi-media installation at the Biennale, providing a stylistic roadmap of sorts of how she got there.
+’s presentation was structured around her multi-media installation at the Biennale, providing a stylistic roadmap of sorts of how she got there.
 She began by sharing a film from the installation called Silent Dedication, in which an American Sign Language (ASL) interpreter signs a poetic tribute to “heroes of silence.”
 She cites Charlie Chaplin as an influence, calling his silent films “heartening and inspiring for keeping spirits up about humanity.”
 Characteristics of silent film and sign language dovetail with her art because she’s “always straining to tell a story…through gesture.”
-In fact, she revealed that if she weren’t an artist, she would like to be an interpreter (and has several years of training in ASL to boot).
+In fact, she revealed that if she weren’t an artist, she would like to be an interpreter (she has several years of training in ASL to boot).

 She maximized the opportunity of exhibiting in Venice, using it as a platform to give voice to the silenced, from missing women to Pakistani activist, Malala Yousafzai.
-Sheila Heti, in describing an earlier work by Boyle, captured its essence: “…we are not merely looking at the woman here—we are the woman.”
+Author Sheila Heti, in describing an earlier work by Boyle, captured its essence: “…we are not merely looking at the woman here—we are the woman.”
 (2) Boyle explained, “I can’t speak on behalf of anybody but I can share.”

 Her approach in the Biennale installation, Music for Silence, can be traced to her tendency as a child of “finding solace in drawing” and recognizing loneliness as “exquisitely beautiful.”
 From a young age, she never wanted to be an artist for the sake of being an artist.
 She simply wants to make life more meaningful through communication.
 “Language is so fraught,” she observed.
 “Isn’t art a language?”